EOLAB-2025/ESTU/README.md

-# ESTU — Enabling Spiking Transformers on Ultra-Low-Power FPGAs (iCE40UP5K)
+# ESTU — Enabling Spiking Transformers on Ultra-Low-Power FPGAs

 **ESTU** is a tiny SoC for edge AI that runs a **spiking transformer** on a Lattice **iCE40UP5K**.
 It combines a microcode-programmable accelerator, a **SERV** RISC-V softcore, and configurable **encoding/decoding** slots.
 This repo contains RTL, firmware, simulation testbenches, and scripts to build, simulate, flash, and run ESTU on hardware.

-> This code accompanies the work “ESTU: Enabling Spiking Transformers on Ultra-Low-Power FPGAs (TCAS-II)”.

 ---